 You have seen how UVC exposure can cause cell death due to lethal mutations in Haloferax.
 The UVB and UVA in sunshine and tanning lamps can also cause mutations.

-As discussed in question 10, mutations often do not result in cell death, but instead change the characteristics of a cell.
+Often, mutations do not result in cell death, but instead change the characteristics of a cell.
 For example, an accumulation of mutations can result in the development of cancer cells which multiply excessively and can invade nearby tissues.